vlayer-xyz/vlayer/book/src/appendix/architecture/block_proof.md

 ### Recent and historical blocks

 One way to prove that a block of a certain hash belongs to a chain is to run the Solidity `blockhash(uint)` function.
 It returns the hash of a block for a given number.
-To perform a check, we need to hash a block with a certain state root and compare it with the result of the function.
+To perform a check, we need to compare the hash from storage proof with the result of the function.

 However, this method is limited, as it only works for most recent 256 blocks on a given chain.
 Therefore, we need another way to prove inclusion of older blocks in the chain.